AGILESCIENCE/Agilepy/docs/source/manual/advanced_configuration.rst

     :header: "Option", "Type", "Default", "Required", "Description"
     :widths: 20, 20, 20, 20, 100

-    "offaxisangle", "float", 30, "no", "off axis pointing for mle analysis.
+    "offaxisangle", "float", 30, "No", "Off axis pointing for mle analysis.
 Values are between 0 and 60 deg.
 Agilepy into .maplist"